 Anyone that was photographed by me in my old space can attest to this.
 I had to move everything around my living room and re-arrange any time I had a session in there, to make space.
 Things like our bikes, our giant cat tree, and all the cat toys and accessories from our three cats had to be shoved into our bedroom to make room for me to work.

 And, work it did for a while!
 Two years, in fact.
 But eventually, eventually… you get this feeling like you’re trying to bust out of your skin.
 You want to scream, you feel like you don’t have enough room to turn around, let alone to grow.
 Like a too-big fish trapped in a too-small fishtank.
-Our two businesses (Shawn podcasts – The Story of U) were outgrowing our 791 sq ft apartment.
+Our business was outgrowing our 791 sq ft apartment.

 Ta-da: a new boudoir photography studio!